British Rail Class 171: Operations

 Southern acquired an initial fleet of six two-car Class 171/7 and six four-car Class 171/8 units, to replace the slam-door Class 205 and Class 207 "Thumper" fleet.

 The first units were introduced in 2003 on the Marshlink Line from Ashford to Hastings and were extended in 2005 to Brighton, but in 2018 the service was cut back to Eastbourne due to overcrowding and a shortage of additional diesel stock.
 Services on the Oxted to Uckfield branch of the Oxted Line were later also transferred to Turbostar operation.
 Services from London Bridge to Uckfield went over to Turbostar operation in late 2004.

-The Ashford-Eastbourne service, as well as peak-time Ashford-Rye and Ashford-Hastings shuttle services, are nearly always operated by the two-car Class 171/7; the four-car Class 171/8 units occasionally appear on the route during special events such as the Rye bonfire celebrations.
+The Ashford-Eastbourne service, as well as peak-time Ashford-Rye and Ashford-Hastings shuttle services, were nearly always operated by the two-car Class 171/7; the four-car Class 171/8 units occasionally appeared on the route during special events such as the Rye bonfire celebrations.

-The Uckfield-London Bridge and Uckfield-Oxted services use both the two-car and the four-car units.
-These units are often coupled together, forming six-car, eight-car or ten-car trains following platform extensions at Uckfield line stations.
+The Uckfield-London Bridge and Uckfield-Oxted services used both the two-car and the four-car units.
+These units were often coupled together, forming six-car, eight-car or ten-car trains following platform extensions at Uckfield line stations.

-Future

-As at August 2022, Southern operated 20 sets; 12 two-carriage sets and eight four-carriage sets.
+As of August 2022, Southern operated 20 sets; 12 two-carriage sets and eight four-carriage sets.
 In September 2022 the two Class 171/2 and two Class 171/4 sets were reformed back into their original three carriage formations, returned to Eversholt Rail Group and leased to East Midlands Railway (EMR).
 Three moved to EMR where they will be converted back to Class 170s while the fourth will remain on sub-lease with Southern.
-Further reshuffling will result in Southern having a fleet of four two-carriage and 13 three-carriage sets by December 2022.
+Further reshuffling resulted in Southern having a fleet of four two-carriage and 13 three-carriage sets by December 2022.

-In September 2022, 171202, 171401 and 171402 were transferred to East Midlands Railway and renumbered to 170422, 170423 and 170424 before being renumbered to Class 170s/9s.

 Fleet details

 Initial deliveries took place when the original two-car units, at the time classified as Class 170/7, entered service in 2003, followed by the four-car Class 171/8 units in 2004.
 At this time, the two-car sets received their Dellner couplings and were reclassified as Class 171/7.
-In 2015, four thre-car Class 170/4 units were transferred to Southern from First ScotRail to enhance the fleet; two of these had the centre car removed and added to the remaining two, to form a pair of two-car and a pair of four-car units.
+In 2015, four three-car Class 170/4 units were transferred to Southern from First ScotRail to enhance the fleet; two of these had the centre car removed and added to the remaining two, to form a pair of two-car and a pair of four-car units.
 With the addition of Dellner couplings, the new units were reclassified as Class 171/2 and 171/4.

+In September 2022, 171202, 171401 and 171402 were transferred to East Midlands Railway and renumbered to 170422, 170423 and 170424.